 functions and different ways to minimize them.

 In simple linear regression, the expression for the cost function is easy enough to solve with pen and paper.
 In other algorithms, hill-climbing and gradient descent techniques are taken from optimization.
 Even simple brute force (trial and error) might be used, as long as the cost function is minimized.

 Instead of implementing simple linear regression in pure

-let this serve as an excuse to present
+could be done, let this serve as an excuse to present the general

 from sklearn.linear_model import LinearRegression model = LinearRegression(fit_intercept=True)